 ***Read Australia’s effective Declaration of Abandonment (19 July 2012)***

-On 14 June 2012, the Supreme Court Appeal rejected Julian Assange’s 12 June application to reopen the appeal.
+On 14 June 2012, the Feb-June 2012 Supreme Court rejected Julian Assange’s 12 June application to reopen the appeal.
 He was given 14 days to appeal to the European Court of Human Rights.
 On 20 June, Assange walked into the Ecuadorean embassy and claimed political asylum.
 On 28 June, the UK police served Assange a letter at the Ecuadorean embassy, requesting he surrender himself to Belmarsh police station on 29 June 2012.
 His legal advice is that he is exercising his right to seek asylum, and that this exercise takes precedence while the request is being processed to any extradition procedures.

 We will warmly welcome Secretary Clinton to Stockholm next Sunday.
 First bilateral visit to Sweden by a US SecState for a very long time.

 The Swedish Foreign Minister announced Secretary Hillary Clinton’s visit via twitter.
 This is the first visit of a US Secretary of State to Sweden since 1976.
 The state visit occurred four days after the delivery of hte Assange judgment.

 Stratfor e-mails have revealed that a sealed indictment has been issued by a secret grand jury in Alexandria, Virginia, for Julian Assange.
 The email is dated 26 January 2011.
 This means that there has likely been a sealed extradition order for over a year, which will be activated (unsealed) against Assange in Sweden, Australia and the UK when the US Government gives the order.

 The US Centre for Constitutional Rights (CCR) has issued a statement.